Selection committee guide

 Specific responsibilities of assigned reviewers include:

-- conducting an in-depth review for each of their assigned nominations based on the selection criteria; and
+- conducting an in-depth review of each of their assigned nominations based on the selection criteria; and

 Specific responsibilities of assigned readers include: